 Abstract.
-Studied A studied oceanographic transect across the Equatorial Atlantic is considered as "screenshot" of suspended particulate matter distribution against a hydrographical background.
-The An area of abnormal high suspended matter volume concentrations was found above the Sierra Leone Rise from top to bottom (eastern part of the transect).
-The suggested explanation for the anomaly is based on the ballast hypothesis whereby solid particles are incorporated as ballast into suspended biogenic aggregates, leading to increased velocities of sinking.
-This process is located within the Northwest African upwelling area, since the plankton exposed to the Saharan dust abundance form a significant number of aggregates lately recently transported equatorward via Canary Current.
-The An intermediate nepheloid layer associated with the Deep Western Boundary Current was recorded from the South American Slope at the depths of 3200-3700 m to the depth of 4300 m above the Para Abyssal Plain.
-Antarctic Bottom Water enriched in suspended matter was found mostly in the troughs at 40-41° W. It was detached from the bottom, coinciding with the core of the flow due to the bottom rise ("dam" dam") located up-stream.
-The grain size of particles was in accordance with polymodal distribution - the has a polymodal distribution with 2-4 μm and the 8-13 μm modes.
+Studied oceanographic transect across the Equatorial Atlantic is considered as "screenshot" of suspended particulate matter distribution against a hydrographical background.
+The area of abnormal high suspended matter volume concentrations was found above the Sierra Leone Rise from top to bottom (eastern part of the transect).
+The suggested explanation for the anomaly is based on the ballast hypothesis whereby solid particles are incorporated as ballast into suspended biogenic aggre-

+- 5 gates, leading to increased velocities of sinking.
+This process is located within the Northwest African upwelling area, since the plankton exposed to the Saharan dust abundance form a significant number of aggregates lately transported equatorward via Canary Current.
+The intermediate nepheloid layer associated with the Deep Western Boundary Current was recorded from the American Slope at the 3200-3700 m to the depth of 4300 m above the Para Abyssal Plain.
+Antarctic Bottom Water enriched in suspended matter was found mostly in the troughs at 40-41° W. It was detached from the bottom, coinciding with the core - 10 of the flow due to the bottom rise ("dam") located up-stream.
+The grain size of particles was in accordance with polymodal distribution the 2-4 μm and the 8-13 μm modes.
 The registered rise in percentage of the 7-21 μm-sized particles suggests the presence of the well-known coarse mode (20-60 μm) formed by aggregation of transparent exopolymer particles (mucus).